duckdb/duckdb-web/docs/api/cli.md

 D .output my_results.md
 D SELECT 'taking flight' AS output_column;
 D .output
-D SELECT 'back to the terminal' as displayed_column;
+D SELECT 'back to the terminal' AS displayed_column;
 ```

 The file my_results.md will then contain: